knpuniversity/symfony/knpu/ep6-security/user-encoder-configuration.md

 Open `security.yml`.
 Add an `encoder` key, then `AppBundle\Entity\User: bcrypt`.
 If you want, you can configure a few other options, but this is good enough.

 *Now* Symfony knows how to encrypt our passwords.
-Try this fixtures again:
+Try the fixtures again:

 ```bash
 bin/console doctrine:fixtures:load